‘Chicken Soup’ publishes Marty’s cat ‘Obsession’

 “He’s named after my cat-loving dad, whose name was Clarence W. Anderson,” Marty said.

-“Obsession” was previously published in “Talking Stick 27: New Arrangements” published by Jackpine Writers’ Bloc in 2018.
+“Obsession” was previously published in “Talking Stick 27: New Arrangements,” released by Jackpine Writers’ Bloc in 2018.

 Though heartfelt, “Obsession” is a humorous piece about a cat owner who’s trying to get things done around the house, but keeps finding a sweet, furry excuse not to do so: